mattpopovich/GIMP-Resynthesizer-for-Mac-on-ARM/BuildingResynthesizerViaMacPorts.md

 ### Building the Resynthesizer Plugin via MacPorts
-This was a little tricky and required a few tweaks for `sudo port install gimp-resynthesizer` to finish successfully.
+This was extremely easy on my M1 Mac with Sequoia 15.3.2 as the command `sudo port install gimp-resynthesizer` finished the first time successfully.
+Hopefully this is how it goes for you!
+However, it required a few tweaks to finish successfully on a different M1 Mac with Sequoia 15.3.1.
+Not sure what the difference was between the two, but the rest of this will be from the perspective of the difficult installation.

-When I first tried it, I was getting errors installing `graphviz`:
+When I first tried `sudo port install gimp-resynthesizer`, I was getting errors installing `graphviz`:
 ```console
 $ sudo port install gimp-resynthesizer
 [...]